 Corrections: If an error in any of the published article is brought to our attention, we will publish an Erratum or Corrigendum.
 The published manuscript will remain unaltered.

 Retraction: Proof of scientific misconduct will lead to retraction of a published article.
 Other issues will be dealt with on a case-by-case based on the retraction guidelines of COPE.
 The retracted article and the reason(s) for retraction will be clearly stated.

-Ownership and management: JCBMR is published under the banner of Codon Publications, a privately owned company.
-The company is registered in Australia under ABN 66856928087.
+Ownership and management: The first issue of JCBMR was launched in August 2015 under the banner of Codon Publications, a privately-owned Australian company.
+Due to the controversial nature of the journal, in April 2019, a decision was made to separate JCBMR from the other ‘traditional’ journals of Codon Publications and publish it under the new banner of Biogenic Press.
+All articles published after April 2019 will have the doi prefix of Biogenic Press.
+Apart from this, there are no other changes.
+The same team that has been managing the journal since its inception continues to manage the journal.
+The journal continues to be published in the original website.
 The administrative aspects of the journal are done in Australia.
 The infrastructure and technical support for online presence is provided by the Open Journal Systems (Arizona, USA).
 Post-acceptance processing of articles is delegated to various companies.
 Permanent preservation of published articles is done via Portico and LOCKSS.
 Services for doi and plagiarism check are provided by Crossref.

 Web site: To the best of our knowledge, the site does not contain any misleading information.
 If any misleading information on the website is brought to our attention, we will take corrective action.